ANTIC: Instruction modifiers

-HS Modifer - Horizontal Fine Scroll
+Horizontal fine scroll

 Bit4: position value $10, controls horizontal scrolling of the playfield mode.

 When horizontal scrolling is enabled ANTIC retrieves more screen memory bytes than displayed in order to show partially scrolled display bytes at the beginning and end of the line.
 If the display is in Narrow mode ANTIC retrieves the number of screen bytes necessary for Normal mode.
 If the display is in Normal mode ANTIC retrieves the number of bytes needed for Wide screen mode.
 In Wide screen mode ANTIC does not retrieve any additional screen bytes.
-Scrolling in Wide screen will cause blank data to be shifted into the scrolled area.
-This is not a problem, because it occurs in the overscan area which is not visible on a normal NTSC/PAL display.
+Scrolling in Wide screen will cause blank data to be shifted into the scrolled area; this occurs in the overscan area which is not visible on a normal NTSC/PAL display.

-VS Modifer - Vertical Fine Scroll
+Vertical fine scroll

 Bit5: position value $20, controls vertical scrolling of the Playfield mode.

 The Vertical scrolling region in a display is defined by setting the VS bit ($20) on a sequential series of ANTIC Mode Lines in the Display List.
 The first Mode line without the VS bit set becomes the end of the scrolling region and is used as a buffer line to supply the new information to scroll up into the bottom of the scrolling region.